-In Figure 9, we present the results for time for broadcasting partial keys of size 20 and 30 bits.
+In Figure 8, we present the results for time taken in broadcasting partial keys of size 20 and 30 bits.
 The group key in the cluster head is computed using the first 15 partial keys.
-The group key size are 300 and 450 bits, respectively.
+The group key size would be 300 and 450 bits, respectively.
 We observed that the time taken to accumulate partial keys of size 300 and 450 bits remains almost same.
 Theoretically, the time required to decrypt 300 bits key size is 2^{300} micro seconds, at a rate of 1 bit decrypt per micro second.
-Therefore, the forgery time for group key size of 300 bits is quite high.
+Therefore, the forgery time for size of 300 bits group key is quite high.